Coenmathijssen/blok-TECH/Backend/myapp/README.md

 5. Make sure to include the newly compiled CSS file into your corresponding EJS file.
 Not the SCSS file, this won't work.

 ## Editing / creating new functions
-1. All the different functionalities are defined in routes/.
-Here you can add a new file `yourfunction.js` file or edit an existing one.
+1. All the different functionalities are defined in the /routes folder.
+Here you can add a new file `yourfunction.js` or edit an existing one.
 2. Make sure to write all
 `app.get/post/delete/etc -> router.get/post/delete/etc`
 3. In the bottom of the file, write `module.exports = router` to export the function.
 4. Import the function at the bottom of the app.js file with the following code:
 ```
-const customName = require('./routes/nameOfYourFunctionFile.js')
+const customName = require('./routes/yourfunction.js')
 app.use(customName)
 ```
 5. Now your function will be imported in the app.js file